sriumcp/docs/docs/tutorials/abn/abn.md

     kubectl expose deployment recommender-stable --port=8091
     ```

-    > The resources created above are the same as the resources listed under Track 1 in the Iter8 service configuration.
+    > The resources created above are the same as the resources listed under Version 1 in the Iter8 service configuration.

 ## Generate load